pennsignals/pennsignals.github.io/_posts/2020-02-07-what-is-data-quality-in-healthcare.md

 ### 1) It is erroneous

 Someone or something just plain goofed.
-Either a device or sensor is generating bogus values, or a human has entered data misstakenly.
+Either a device or sensor is generating bogus values, or a human has entered data mistakenly.
 To err is human, and to break down is machine.
 Either way, the result can be bad data.

 *Example: Blood pressure is entered as a pair of values, Systolic and Diastolic.
 It's all too easy to invert them.*
 ![image](https://user-images.githubusercontent.com/1396669/74168329-8e063c00-4bf7-11ea-96a9-d674ede1b557.png)

-*Example: The O2 delivery method being entered by two providers who dissagree.
-A common occurance when disciplines have distinct flowsheets in the chart.
-We call this phenomenon 'dualing flowsheets'*
+*Example: The O2 delivery method being entered by two providers who disagree.
+A common occurrence when disciplines have distinct flowsheets in the chart.
+We call this phenomenon 'dueling flowsheets'*
 ![image](https://user-images.githubusercontent.com/1396669/74166363-6feb0c80-4bf4-11ea-8f8c-f461a49a8619.png)